top of page

 Two people in blue shirts hold a large document with charts.
 A target with an arrow is in the top right.
 Background is light blue.

-Is your team stuck repeating the same tasks or answering the same questions?
-It may be time to build a smarter way to capture and share what you already know.
+Is your team stuck repeating the same tasks or answering the same questions over and over?
+If that sounds familiar, it could be time to find a better way to capture and share what you know.

-Poor knowledge sharing impacts companies of all sizes.
-In fact, inefficiency in this area costs large organizations an estimated $47 billion each year.
+Poor knowledge sharing affects businesses of all sizes.
+For large companies, this kind of inefficiency is estimated to cost $47 billion each year.

 5 Knowledge Management Strategies for Small Businesses